 Environmental issues capture an ever larger share of mind for citizens, policy makers and investors.
 Debates over renewable energy, ocean degradation, deforestation and related issues are intensifying as the world wrestles with a warming climate and the need to provide food security and fresh water to a rising global population.
 Reflecting the growing visibility of environmental issues, nearly 200 countries committed to policies aimed at lowering the rise in world atmospheric temperatures at the 2015 Paris Conference on Climate Change.

-We believe private capital, more than foreign aid or government regulation, will drive a wave of innovative solutions to environmental challenges in the years ahead.
+We believe private capital will drive a wave of innovative solutions to environmental challenges in the years ahead.
 Indeed, we believe companies that adopt sustainable policies will have competitive advantages that will translate into faster growth, higher profitability, better employee retention and wider economic moats.
 Accordingly, we are pleased to announce the Douglass Winthrop Environment Strategy for clients who seek exposure to companies we believe will prosper as the global economy confronts and adapts to a range of environmental concerns.

 Environment Strategy portfolios will invest in the common stocks of companies that (1) are adopting sustainable practices – e.g., reducing carbon consumption, enhancing water conservation, improving energy efficiency, using sustainable materials – in operations, finance and marketing or (2) are providing products or services that directly address an environmental problem.